BBillot/SynthSR/README.md

 (or even CT scan!) of any orientation, resolution and contrast into 1 mm isotropic MP-RAGE.
 You can then run your favorite neuroimaging software on these synthetic images for segmentation / registration / any other analysis:

-[Iglesias JE, Billot B, Balbastre Y, Tabari A, Conklin J, RG Gonzalez, Alexander DC, Golland P, Edlow B, Fischl B:
-"Joint super-resolution and synthesis of 1 mm isotropic MP-RAGE volumes from clinical MRI exams with scans of different orientation, resolution and contrast".
-NeuroImage, in press.](https://www.sciencedirect.com/science/article/pii/S1053811921004833)
+[Joint super-resolution and synthesis of 1 mm isotropic MP-RAGE volumes from clinical MRI exams with scans of different orientation, resolution and contrast](https://www.sciencedirect.com/science/article/pii/S1053811921004833) \
+Iglesias JE, Billot B, Balbastre Y, Tabari A, Conklin J, RG Gonzalez, Alexander DC, Golland P, Edlow B, Fischl B \
+NeuroImage (2021)
+\
+\
 ![Examples](data/README_figures/examples.png)

 ----------------